yegor256/datum/md/policy.md

 To do that just say `rate` to Zerocrat.
 This rate is for marketing purpose only, since each project will [set](#13) their own rates for you.
 Your rate can only be between $16 and $256.
+You can use USD, EUR, GBP, or JPY, but all payments will be made in USD.

 <a name="20" href="#20">§20</a>
 "Wallet."